network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 2. How the network and the client/server networking stack handles the latency on the load-bearing connections themselves.

-To measure the former, we send a DNS-request, establish a TCP-connection on port 443, establish a TLS-context using TLS1.3 and send an HTTP2 GET request for an object of a one-byte object.
+To measure the former, we send a DNS request, establish a TCP connection on port 443, establish a TLS context using TLS1.3 and send an HTTP2 GET request for an object of a one-byte object.
 This measurement must be repeated multiple times for accuracy.
 Each of these stages gives a single latency measurement that can then be factored into the responsiveness